We have all sorts of conversations, and we take every one seriously. Whatever made you reach out, we’re glad you did, and we want to help you.

 Where is Switchboard?

-We’re based in Islington, North London – a convenient location for many of our volunteers.
+Our HQ is based in Central London – a convenient location for many of our volunteers to get to if they are doing a shift from the phone room.

 Switchboard’s offices are fully accessible and were paid for by community fundraising and grants.
 A few years ago a volunteer’s generous legacy meant that a new phone system could be installed.
 The legacy also allowed us to clear the outstanding debt on the building.